kvz/deprecated/addon-doc.md

 Librato can be attached to a Heroku application via the  CLI:

 <div class="callout" markdown="1">
-A list of all plans available can be found [here](http://addons.heroku.com/ADDON_SLUG).
+A list of all plans available can be found [here](http://addons.heroku.com/librato).
 </div>

     :::term
-    $ heroku addons:add ADDON_SLUG
+    $ heroku addons:add librato
-    -----> Adding ADDON_SLUG to sharp-mountain-4005... done, v18 (free)
+    -----> Adding librato to sharp-mountain-4005... done, v18 (free)

 Once Librato has been added a `ADDON_CONFIG_NAME` setting will be available in the app configuration and will contain the [[variable purpose, i.e. "canonical URL used to access the newly provisioned Librato service instance."]].
 This can be confirmed using the `heroku config:get` command.